ouspg/PrivacyAndSocialEngineering/3.Operating_system_privacy/README.md

 ## **Task 3:** VPN[^3] comparison

-Go to [Techlore VPN comparison](https://techlore.tech/vpn) and choose three vpn:s from the list and click compare.
+Go to [Techlore VPN comparison](https://techlore.tech/vpn) and choose three VPNs from the list and click compare.
-Provide short answers to what the following listings mean, keeping vpn:s privacy and security in mind and how different vpn:s fare in each category. (you can change your choices to get differing results in each category):
+Provide short answers to what **the following listings mean**, keeping VPNs' privacy and security in mind and how different VPNs fare in each category. (you can change your choices to get differing results in each category):
 * OpenVPN[^4] and Wireguard[^5]
 * System/app killswitch[^6]
-* Infracture and client audit[^7]
+* Infrastructure and client audit[^7]
 * Logging policy[^8]
 * Jurisdiction [^9]
 * 14 Eyes[^10]
 * Warrant canary/transparency report[^11]
 * Anonymous Payment and Signup
 * Misleading security marketing
-* Open source client
+* Open-source client
 * Multihop[^12]
 * Port Forwarding[^13]

+In addition to explaining the listings, find out why Wireguard protocol is often considered "superior" to OpenVPN from a technical point of view.
+Consider at least:
+  * Layers and types of the encryption
+  * Privacy

 **Which 3 VPN:s do you think are the most important to avoid and why?**